-- 10.25 The Council sets requirements for housing density, expressed as net homes per hectare, in order to ensure the creation of well-planned sustainable communities with high standards of amenity and to prevent the profligate use of land.
-The use of net residential density excludes requirements for open space provision within developments and particularly the need on certain sites to provide sensitive transitions to areas of countryside and to retain site features in accordance with Policy M1, which will vary between sites. - 10.26 Densities within large sites are likely to vary based on the dwelling mix.
+- 9.25 The Council sets requirements for housing density, expressed as net homes per hectare, in order to ensure the creation of well-planned sustainable communities with high standards of amenity and to prevent the profligate use of land.
+The use of net residential density excludes requirements for open space provision within developments and particularly the need on certain sites to provide sensitive transitions to areas of countryside and to retain site features in accordance with policy M1, which will vary between sites.
+Lower net residential densities may be justified, where it would reflect and enhance the local character of the surrounding area in accordance with Policy GD7, whilst also making efficient use of land as required. - 9.26 Densities within large sites are likely to vary based on the dwelling mix.
 The requirements for densities applies to the whole residential part of the site.
 Areas of lower-density development within a large site can therefore be counterbalanced by higher-density areas providing, for instance, starter homes or accommodation for the elderly.
-The acceptability of detailed variation in density within sites should consider the requirements of Policies M1 and GD7.
-Mix of development on sites is further considered below. - 10.27 The low topography of the Borough, and sensitive margins to developed areas including the promenade, mean that the impact of high density development can be unusually great.
+The acceptability of detailed variation in density within sites should consider the requirements of policies M1 and GD7.
+Mix of development on sites is further considered below. - 9.27 The low topography of the Borough, and sensitive margins to developed areas including the promenade, mean that the impact of high density development can be unusually great.
 However, Planning Practice Guidance states that planning permission should not be refused for buildings and infrastructure that promote high levels of sustainability because of concerns about incompatibility with an existing townscape, if those concerns have been mitigated by good design.
 Therefore, higher density development can be acceptable when located in the most accessible locations providing that it is designed in such a way to mitigate any potential harm arising from the higher density.
-In addition to the normal considerations therefore, the particular issues of parking, vehicular access, orientation of the development (so that it faces the street and is not constructed as an enclosed compound), provision of useful amenity space and relationship with surrounding buildings and the wider area must be given special attention. - 10.28 Performance Monitoring Indicator 10, in Appendix 8, sets out a target / policy outcome that a density target of 30 or more homes per hectare is achieved in Strategic Locations for Development, Key Service Centres, Local Service Centres and Tier 1 Larger Rural Settlements and Tier 2 Smaller Rural Settlements.
+In addition to the normal considerations therefore, the particular issues of parking, vehicular access, orientation of the development (so that it faces the street and is not constructed as an enclosed compound), provision of useful amenity space and relationship with surrounding buildings and the wider area must be given special attention. - 9.28 Performance Monitoring Indicator 8, in Appendix 8, sets out a target / policy outcome that a density target of 30 or more homes per hectare is achieved in Strategic Locations for Development, Key Service Centres, Local Service Centres and Tier 1 Larger Rural Settlements and Tier 2 Smaller Rural Settlements.